andrei0x309/wc-proxy/README.md

 # Hono Deno KV Cache layer

-This is a simple key-value cache layer using KV, Deno and Hono.
+This is a simple proxy Deno and Hono.